IsJustJason/openai-assistants-ui/readme.md

 ### Installation

 #### Note
    The current repo contains a function that runs a command on a remote device.
-Your assistant must have this function in order for it to work.
+Your assistant must have this function in order for it to use it.
 The username and password environment vars are also needed only if you intend to use this function.

 1. **Clone the Repository**